supertestnet/spacechain-launcher/README.md

 I'm not running an always-on miner so you'll have trouble finding any blocks when I'm not running tests.
 Miners are the only ones who serve blocks right now so you can't really get them from somewhere else.
 I did put the first 9 or so blocks in the source code and you can sort of load them by passing this url parameter: `&fastsync=true` and then entering this into your browser console: `requestBlock( 1 );`

 A bunch of other stuff is broken too but that's good for now.
 Oh yeah, and due to the fact that the wallet is in such a terrible state, I disabled it unless you pass this url parameter: `&testing_wallet=true`.
+This also disables the peg in mechanism because that function relies on you having a wallet to deposit the spacecoins into.